leanwell/jcstorepos/README.md

-# jcstorepos
+# JC Store
-POS for JC Store
+## POS System for JC Store

-to save pdf locally, you can use save on device: https://github.com/lmj0011/save-on-device/releases/
+To save PDF locally, you can use [Save on Device](https://github.com/lmj0011/save-on-device/releases/).

+Check the releases to download the APK.